suprstar1072/mp3db/README.md

 # mp3db
-A simple iTunes like app written in PHP7 / MySQL
+A simple iTunes like lightweight web app written in PHP7 / MySQL